Pull

 Pull is a declarative way to make hierarchical (and possibly nested) selections of information about entities.
 Pull applies a pattern to a collection of entities, building a map for each entity.
 Pull is available

-- as a find specification in query.
+API in Peer - as a find specification in query

-Patterns support forward and reverse attribute navigation, wildcarding, nesting, recursion, naming control, defaults, and limits on the results returned.
+Patterns support forward and reverse attribute navigation, wildcarding, nesting, recursion, naming control, transformation, defaults, and limits on the results returned.
 Entities can be passed to pull as any kind of entity identifier: entity ids, idents, or lookup refs.

 Pull patterns are written in the Extensible Data Notation (edn), which is programming language neutral.
 In programs, you can create patterns programmatically out of your basic language data types, e.g. Java Strings, Lists, and Maps.
 Alternatively, you can pass the pattern argument as a serialized edn string.